rachelcluke/my-MDb/README.md

 ## User Stories

-1. As a user, I want to find this art quiz website aesthetic and appealing.
+1. As a user, I want to be able to login/ register my account.
-2. As a user, I want to be able to choose the difficulty of the quiz.
+2. As a user, I want to be able to create, read, update and delete my movie entries.
-3. As a user, I want to be able to easily navigate through the website.
+3. As a user, I want to be able to view other users' entries.
-4. As a user, I want to be able to know if my chosen quiz answers are correct.
+4. As a user, I want to be able to navigate around the website easily.
-5. As a user, I want to know what my final quiz score is.
+5. As a user, I want to be able to logout of my account.

 ## Site Owners Goals